ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

 Through its comprehensive feature set and the support for modern application development patterns, such as the Model-View-ViewModel (MVVM) pattern, WPF remains a powerful tool for building desktop applications on the Windows platform, even as newer technologies like .NET MAUI emerge.

 In this learning path, you will create a WPF application from scratch.
 The application will perform the computationally intensive task of the multiply-add operation on two vectors.
-By comparing execution times of these operations, you will see the enhancements provided by ARM64 architecture-based devices.
+By measuring execution times of these operations, you will see the enhancements provided by Arm64 architecture-based devices.
 Along the way, you will learn how to use Syncfusion's chart library, a third-party tool, to create a column series chart demonstrating the computation times.

 You can find the complete project code used in this learning path [here](https://github.com/dawidborycki/Arm64.DesktopApp.WPF).

 ## Before you begin
-Before you begin the implementation, install Visual Studio 2022 with .NET desktop development installed.
+Before you begin, install Visual Studio 2022 with .NET desktop development package.

 ## Create the project
 You will now create the WPF project.
 Open Visual Studio and click Create a new project.